DevExpress/devextreme-documentation/concepts/05 Widgets/Form/15 Configure Item Labels/10 Additional Marks.md

 [Simple items](/concepts/05%20Widgets/Form/05%20Configure%20Simple%20Items '/Documentation/Guide/Widgets/Form/Configure_Simple_Items/') may require a value or may allow a user to skip it.
 Both types of items can be marked with a symbol or text.
 Required items are those whose [isRequired](/api-reference/10%20UI%20Widgets/dxForm/5%20Item%20Types/SimpleItem/isRequired.md '/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/#isRequired') option is **true**, others are considered optional.

 To specify the mark or text for required and optional items, use the [requiredMark](/api-reference/10%20UI%20Widgets/dxForm/1%20Configuration/requiredMark.md '/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/#requiredMark') and [optionalMark](/api-reference/10%20UI%20Widgets/dxForm/1%20Configuration/optionalMark.md '/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/#optionalMark') options.
-Note that the 'optional' mark will not be displayed until you set the [showOptionalMark](/api-reference/10%20UI%20Widgets/dxForm/1%20Configuration/showOptionalMark.md '/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/#showOptionalMark') option to **true**.
-You can also hide the 'required' mark using the [showRequiredMark](/api-reference/10%20UI%20Widgets/dxForm/1%20Configuration/showRequiredMark.md '/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/#showRequiredMark') option.
+Note that the "optional" mark will not be displayed until you set the [showOptionalMark](/api-reference/10%20UI%20Widgets/dxForm/1%20Configuration/showOptionalMark.md '/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/#showOptionalMark') option to **true**.
+You can also hide the "required" mark using the [showRequiredMark](/api-reference/10%20UI%20Widgets/dxForm/1%20Configuration/showRequiredMark.md '/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/#showRequiredMark') option.

 ---
 ##### jQuery